Trackers are some of my favorite Bullet Journal page ideas, and in this post, we’ll discuss water tracking and how it can help you.

 I like that the author also wrote the exact number of cups drunk next to each line.

-I like this tracker, but I definitely thought from first sight that it’s a yearly tracker.
+I like this tracker, but I definitely thought from first sight that it was a yearly tracker.

 The illustration is also very cute and on the theme.